TFCDiff: Robust ECG Denoising via Time-Frequency Complementary Diffusion: Experiments

 \subsection{Comparative Methods and Implementation Details}

 We conduct comparative experiments against eight benchmark methods, grouped into three categories: digital filters, end-to-end deep learning filters, and diffusion-based filters.
 Digital filters include Finite Impulse Response (FIR) and Infinite Impulse Response (IIR) filters, which contain no learnable parameters.
 End-to-end deep learning filters encompass diverse architectures such as CNN, LSTM and Transformer, specifically: FCN-DAE \cite{bib13}, DRNN \cite{bib10}, DeepFilter \cite{bib11}, CBAM-DAE \cite{bib14}, and TCDAE \cite{bib16}.
 DeScoD is the only diffusion-based method.
 Both DeScoD and TCDAE reported SOTA performance for ECG denoising in 2024.
-All referenced methods are implemented using their officially released code, with only two modifications.
-First, the input length is set to 3600 to evaluate performance on extended signals.
+All referenced methods are implemented using their officially released code, with the input length set to 3600 to evaluate performance on multi-beat signals.
 Exceptions are FCN-DAE and CBAM-DAE, whose input length is adjusted to 3584 to avoid shape-mismatch errors caused by multiple downsampling.
-Second, for DeScoD, the \verb|clamp| operation must be enabled in sampling process, otherwise the generation process collapses due to unbounded outputs.
-All experiments are conducted on a single NVIDIA GeForce RTX 4090 D GPU with 24GB memory.
 All methods use identical data preparation, namely, all trainable models are trained on the same training set, whereas all methods including non-trainable ones are evaluated on the same test set to ensure fair comparison.

 For our proposed method, we implement the model using the PyTorch framework.
 Training employs the Adam optimizer with an initial learning rate of $10^{-3}$, reduced by a factor of 0.1 every 150 epochs.
 The total number of epochs is 400, with a batch size of 128.
 During training, 30\% of the training data is held out exclusively for validation, and the model weights yielding the best validation performance are selected for final evaluation on the test set.